alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-30-meaning-hadith-there-is-no-obedience-if-involves-disobedience-to-the-creator.md

 ---
-layout: post
-title: "The Hadith: 'There is no obedience to a creature if it involves disobedience to the Creator'"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah no. 20145-4"
 hijri: Muharram 11, 1442 AH
 lang: en
-category: ["tafsir", hadiths]
-summary: "Is the following Hadith considered Sahih (authentic): 'There is no obedience to a creature if it involves disobedience to the Creator'?
-Please mention the narrator and Sanad (chain of narrators) of this Hadith?"
-shaykhs:
- - Shaykh Abdul-Aziz ibn Baz
- - Shaykh Abdul-Aziz Aal al-Shaykh
- - Shaykh Abdullah ibn Ghudayyan
- - Shaykh Salih Fawzan
- - Shaykh Bakr Abu Zayd
+layout: post
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Aziz Aal al-Shaykh
     url: /biography/abdulaziz/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Salih Fawzan
     url: /biography/fawzan/
   - name: Shaykh Bakr Abu Zayd
     url: /biography/bakr/
+publisher: alsalafiyyah@icloud.com
+shaykhs:
+- Shaykh Abdul-Aziz ibn Baz
+- Shaykh Abdul-Aziz Aal al-Shaykh
+- Shaykh Abdullah ibn Ghudayyan
+- Shaykh Salih Fawzan
+- Shaykh Bakr Abu Zayd
+source: Fatawa Al-Lajnah Ad-Da'imah no. 20145-4
+summary: 'Is the following Hadith considered Sahih (authentic): ''There is no obedience to a creature if it involves disobedience to the Creator''?
+Please mention the narrator and Sanad (chain of narrators) of this Hadith?'
+title: 'The Hadith: ''There is no obedience to a creature if it involves disobedience to the Creator'''
 ---

 Question: